shwina/still-magic/_en/refactor.md

 we're more likely to get the refactored version right the first time, since the test only appears in one place and its result is given a name.

-## How can I avoid duplicating expressions in assignment statements? {#s:refactoring-in-place}
+## How can I avoid duplicating expressions in assignment statements? {#s:refactor-in-place}

 An [in-place operator](#g:in-place-operator),
 sometimes called an [update operator](#g:update-operator),